Have you heard of EMDR

 When I first did it sounded kooky, weird and I was very sceptical.
-Since then, countless researchers in the mental health field have found strong supportive evidence for it and, in fact, medicare have recently announced that they will soon rebate this treatment to clients as it is considered an evidence-based one.
+Since then, countless researchers in the mental health field have found strong supportive evidence for it and, in fact, Medicare have approved it as an evidence-based treatment modality in Australia.

 We use EMDR effectively at our clinic and clients are often astounded at the results.
-If you have long-term fears, anxieties, traumas, events or experiences that are "stuck in your mind", please get in touch and book a series of sessions with our EMDR & Trauma therapists.
+If you have long-term fears, anxieties, traumas, events or experiences that are "stuck in your mind" and tend to recirculate or patterns of behaviour that you know have their origins in particular experiences from the past, please get in touch and book a series of sessions with our EMDR therapists.

 The following extract, originally published at https://www.emdr.com, explains the process of EMDR in more detail.